 Liberia has had a trying past couple of decades.
 Most recently, it was plagued by the Ebola virus, which killed thousands of people.
-Before this, it had suffered though a 14-year-long civil war, which had taken place just a few years after yet another civil war ended.
+Before this, it had suffered through a 14-year-long civil war, which had taken place just a few years after yet another civil war ended.
 Both wars killed hundreds of thousands of people, leaving many homeless and destitute.
 Lacking housing or money, many poverty-stricken Liberians have turned to living in cemeteries, many of which are in Monrovia, its capital.

 Most go to the Palm Grove Cemetery.
 Many of these dwellers arrived when they were just children and after their parents had been killed.
 Some had been child soldiers.
-They were taken there by friends from the street, who used the relative peace and security of the cemetery to indulge in marijuana, cocaine and heroin.
+They were taken there by friends from the street who used the relative peace and security of the cemetery to indulge in marijuana, cocaine and heroin.
 They used tombs for shelter after smashing them open and throwing out their long-dead inhabitants.

 Monrovians look upon the cemetery dwellers with distaste and fear.
 They are viewed as criminals and drug addicts who disrespect the graves of their families and are deprecatorily called “friends of the dead.”
 On Decoration Day, a public holiday when Liberians paint and adorn tombs, conflict always erupts between the tomb dwellers and the families of the tombs’ rightful owners.